 Totton Library is about to become the latest Hampshire Library branch to receive major improvements.
-From Monday 19th February, the branch will be temporarily closed for around two months as refurbishment gets underway and new technology is installed for customers.
+From Monday 19th February, the branch temporarily closed for around two months as refurbishment gets underway and new technology is installed for customers.

 The Leader of Hampshire County Council, Councillor Roy Perry has approved plans for a major £362,000 refurbishment to modernise the branch, including self-service technology kiosks will be introduced for customers to quickly and easily borrow and return items.
 There will also be a new meeting room and a multi-functional community room to accommodate a broad range of activities, meetings and events.
 Refurbishment work will also include new carpets, double-glazed windows, walls, a new boiler and updated furniture.